4. Computer Setup

 Using the AVD client

-Step 2: Open the Microsoft Remote Destop app (or Windows app).
+Step 2: Open the Windows app.

 Step 4: Select the Desktop icon in the region that's geographically closest to you.
 Cloud regions are preferred.